 It turns out two out of three specimens in dads-to-be with undetectable viral loads do not have the presence of the virus in the specimen.
 This means the physicians would then find those specimens, then cryopreserve them and then those specific specimens will be shipped to your IVF facility.

 Does this pose a risk to the gestational carrier?

-By using a third-party that specifically focuses on inspecting sperm samples to determine that they do not contain the virus, you can allow them to counsel your gestational carrier.
-To help them feel reassured that there is no chance for them to be infected with HIV by working with you as a genetic intended father.
+By using a third party that specifically focuses on inspecting sperm samples to determine that they do not contain the virus, you can allow them to counsel your gestational carrier.
+To help them feel reassured that there is no chance for them to be infected with HIV by working with you as a genetically intended father.